CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Related Work

+{\textbf{Tooling and evaluation infrastructure.} None of the above benchmarks ships dataset-agnostic tooling for cross-benchmark evaluation, nor do they expose per-detection class probability vectors for calibration and open-set analyses.
+CDRF provides interoperable open-source utilities for dataset creation, metadata generation, cleaning, and evaluation that also operate on existing public datasets, standardizing reproducible benchmarking across the field.}

-The field is moving from model-centric to data- and system-centric evaluation, demanding benchmarks that: (i) scale in class and environment diversity; (ii) explicitly structure SNR and interference conditions; (iii) release raw I/Q to enable reproducible reprocessing; and (iv) ship \emph{tooling} that enforces label-consistent transforms and standardized evaluation.
-Prior work seldom provides raw-signal augmentation pipelines that (a) inject controlled noise at baseband, (b) mix interfering emitters realistically, and (c) apply frequency shifts with \emph{exact} annotation recomputation on spectrograms (including wrap-around).
-Similarly, few detection toolchains expose per-detection class probability vectors for calibration and open-set analyses.
-Addressing these gaps is essential to move beyond easy benchmark performance toward reliable, fieldable RF perception.
+{Collectively, the field is shifting from model-centric to data- and system-centric evaluation, demanding benchmarks that scale in class and environment diversity, explicitly structure SNR and interference conditions, release raw I/Q for reproducible reprocessing, and ship tooling that enforces label-consistent transforms and standardized evaluation.
+CDRF is designed to meet each of these requirements.}